FNNDSC/pman/openshift/README.rst

     oc new-app openshift/pman-openshift-template-without-swift.json

 ##############
-Temoporary Dependancy Errors
+Temporary Dependency Errors
 ##############
-There is a dependancy error with the current versoin of the skopeo-containers library that is preventing pods from running in local Openshift instances.
+There is a dependency error with the current version of the skopeo-containers library that is preventing pods from running in local OpenShift instances.
 If you are getting errors resembling:

 ::